 - Awarded ‘Grade Card Distinction Award’ for consistently achieving 85% + academically, '11

 - Among top 10% students to receive ‘Psychology Award’ for outstanding performance in the subject, '11

-CV Examples: Work Experience
+CV Examples: Professional Experience

-This section usually lists your experience in reverse chronological order.
+This section usually lists your professional work experience in reverse chronological order.
 For most CV examples for students, this section can be further divided into projects and internships.
 In that case you shall arrange your important/current internship sections right below your education section.

 CV Examples: Teaching Experience

 Another important skill for a Doctor's CV is teaching.
 If you have experience of teaching, whether formal or informal, mention it in your CV.
 Also, write the topics and the level of people taught along with what you learned from it.
 In addition to this, attach some feedback forms with your CV as a proof of your teaching sessions.

 Write training courses and symposiums to add more value to your CV.
 For instance, a suturing course and basic and advanced level life support courses will add a lot of value if you want to apply for a surgical application.

 Other courses such as management, research and training courses can also add value to your CV, but those like that of examination preparation are not relevant.
 At last, don't forget to state the name and date of all the courses in reverse chronological order.

 CV Examples: Additional Information/Interests